WVik/Python-Deep-Learning/README.md

 # Python-Deep-Learning
-Learning deep learning in Python with TensorFlow
+Exploring deep learning in Python with TensorFlow